Chris Evans Appears To Accidentally Post Nude Picture On Instagram, Fans Come To His Defense

 Chris Evans appeared to have an embarrassing social media moment on Saturday, with a nude picture finding its way into his Instagram page that quickly earned him some likely unwanted viral attention.

-The Captain America star appeared to share the racy photo early on Saturday, and though it was quickly deleted the snap managed to capture some viral interest across social media.
+The Captain America star appeared to share the racy photo early on Saturday, and though it was quickly deleted, the snap managed to capture some viral interest across social media.
 Evans’ name shot to the top of Twitter’s trends, with many sharing jokes about the apparently inadvertent share and some sharing the black-and-white image itself.

 As Us Weekly noted, the revealing photo was shared apparently by accident while Evans was posting another video.